Apply by 2/22 and we’ll waive your application fee! *Valid for February class starts only

 Pa’Trice Frazier – Welding

-Pa’Trice Frazier realized she was a “loch ness monster” of sorts when it came to her field.
-As there are not many women in trades, and even less Black women, she realized that she was unique in her field.
-After obtaining countless welding certifications, Frazier took her knowledge and unique talent and put it to work.
+Pa’Trice Frazier realized she was a “Loch Ness monster” of sorts when it came to her field.
+As there are not many women in trades, and even fewer Black women, she realized that she was unique in her field.
+After obtaining countless welding certifications, Frazier took her knowledge and unique talent and put them to work.
 While still utilizing her welding skills, Frazier has also used her talents to become a motivational speaker.
-She hopes to inspire other women to take up welding as she believes women are uniquely situated to become master welders.
-Frazier’s tenacity, drive, and unique perspective on life make her a great role-model for other women as they look to enter the world of trades.
+She hopes to inspire other women to take up welding, as she believes women are uniquely situated to become master welders.
+Frazier’s tenacity, drive, and unique perspective on life make her a great role model for other women as they look to enter the world of trades.

 About Tidewater Tech

-Tidewater Tech is a career training school that specializes in trade vocations including Auto Technician, Heating, Ventilation and Air Conditioning (HVAC), Building Maintenance and Repair and Welding.
+Tidewater Tech is a career training school that specializes in trade vocations, including Auto Technician, Heating, Ventilation and Air Conditioning (HVAC), Building Maintenance and Repair, and Welding.
 The school offers professional facilities, knowledgeable instructors, day or evening classes, job placement assistance, and is accredited by the Commission of the Council on Occupational Education (COE).
-Tidewater Tech is certified to Operate by SCHEV.
-Learn more at tidewatertechtrades.edu or like them on Facebook at https://www.facebook.com/TidewaterTech.edu/.
+Tidewater Tech is certified to operate by SCHEV.

 Categories